Open Syllabus Explorer: evidencing research-based teaching?

 Which authors appear in syllabi?

 The Open Syllabus Explorer also has an authors section.
 Of course I was vain enough to search for my own name and was pleasantly surprised: my IHRM textbook and 36 of my academic articles were shown to appear in syllabi, with a total of nearly 800 appearances.
 Clicking through, I was also able to generate a full report for my IHRM textbook which showed in which countries and universities it was used.
 Adding a discipline filter, I was even able to figure out that my body of work was in the top-450 most used in Business syllabi worldwide and in the top-200 in the UK.
+Note: a later analysis by Open Syllabus showed the book had risen to the top-250 worldwide.

 I could see all of this being really useful if I had to go up for promotion and had to evidence my contribution to research-based teaching.
 Of course like any metric it has its limitations, but it is a start.
 I was also intrigued to see that four of my journal publications had made it to the 300,000 most frequently assigned texts overall, appearing more than 20 times in syllabi.
 But mostly I am reporting this because the "Co-assignment Galaxy" in which you can find this out makes for such a pretty picture.
 You can zoom in into the Galaxy and figure out which other publications your work is most frequently co-assigned with.